 Yes.
 You need to enter just the email domain and cancel the Check Names dialog when it appears.
 The finished rule will look like the image on the right in Rules Wizard.

-If you are using Outlook 2010 or 2013, you can create a rule "with specific words in the sender's address", highlighted in the red box in the screenshot.
+If you are using Outlook 2010 and up, you can create a rule "with specific words in the sender's address", highlighted in the red box in the screenshot.

 Select the condition, click on the underlined words in the lower part of the dialog box then type the domain name you want the rule to apply to.

 Note: The two items marked with arrows provide alternate ways to do this and are also available in older versions of Outlook.

 If you want to apply a rule to all mail originating outside of Exchange Server (including Office 365 Exchange Online), use @ in place of the domain name in this rule.

 Outlook 2003 and up "from people or group" method

 Step 1: Begin creating the rule, using the condition "from people or public group".

 Click in the underlined people or public group at the bottom of the dialog box to open the Rule Address dialog.

 Type the domain portion of the address in the Address field at the bottom of the dialog.